kstenerud/concise-encoding/cbe-specification.md

     [82] [octet 0] [octet 1]
     ...

+Note: Escape sequences within strings are NOT interpteted; they are passed through as-is.

+Note: While carriage return (u+000d) is technically allowed in strings, line endings should be converted to linefeed (u+0009) whenever possible to maximize compatibiity between systems.

 Examples:

     [8b 4d 61 69 6e 20 53 74 72 65 65 74] = Main Street